openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Invoke a Boon

 You can invoke boons in order to aid yourself or allies.
-In order to invoke a boon, you must possess an appropriate attribute of at least the boon's power level, as detailed in the
+In order to invoke a boon, you must possess an appropriate attribute of at least the boon's power level, as detailed in the boon descriptions in Chapter 6: Banes & Boons.
-[*boon descriptions*](http://www.openlegendrpg.com/boons).
 To invoke a boon, follow these steps:

 ##### 1. Determine Range and Target(s)